Data Science Across Disciplines

 This is the handbook for IM939: Data Science Across Disciplines, taught at the Centre for Interdisciplinary Methodologies at the University of Warwick and taught1 by Cagatay Turkay (Module leader), Kavin Narasimhan, Carlos Cámara-Menoyo and Busola Oronti.

-• 1 For a comprehensive list of past and current staff members, refer to Section 1
+1 For a comprehensive list of past and current staff members, refer to Present and former staff

 What this module is about?